Hot Days, Unsafe Schools? The Impact of Heat on School Shootings: Results

-We rely on seven downscaled climate projections drawn from seven CMIP6 global climate models (GCMs) provided by the NASA NEX Global Daily Downscaled Projections (NEX-GDDP-CMIP6) archive.\footnote{The CMIP6 models used in this study are GFDL-CM4, GFDL-ESM4, IPSL-CM6A-LR, MIROC6, MPI-ESM1-2-HR, NorESM2-MM, and TaiESM1.} GCMs are large-scale numerical representations of the Earth system that generate projections of future climate conditions, typically at spatial resolutions on the order of 100--200 km.
-Each GCM, produced by research institutions worldwide, relies on different assumptions, parameterizations, and algorithms, resulting in variation in projected temperature, precipitation, and other climate variables.
-The NEX-GDDP-CMIP6 product applies a statistical bias-correction and spatial disaggregation procedure to CMIP6 outputs, producing daily climate variables on a 0.25$^\circ$ (approximately 25 km) grid for the contiguous United States \citep{ThrasherEtAl2022}.
-This downscaling substantially enhances the applicability of global climate projections for regional and county-level analyses.
-Using an ensemble of multiple GCMs mitigates the risk that findings are driven by structural assumptions specific to any single model.
+We use daily climate projections from seven CMIP6 global climate models (GCMs) in the NASA NEX Global Daily Downscaled Projections (NEX-GDDP-CMIP6) archive.\footnote{The CMIP6 models used in this study are GFDL-CM4, GFDL-ESM4, IPSL-CM6A-LR, MIROC6, MPI-ESM1-2-HR, NorESM2-MM, and TaiESM1.} The NEX-GDDP-CMIP6 product provides bias-corrected, spatially downscaled daily climate variables on a 0.25$^{\circ}$ (approximately 25 km) grid for the contiguous United States~\citep{ThrasherEtAl2022}.
+We average climate variables across the seven models so that the results are not driven by any single climate model.

-Our analysis uses daily maximum temperature and precipitation from the seven CMIP6 models for three time windows: a historical period (2005--2014), a mid-century period (2051--2060), and a late-century period (2091--2100).
-We consider two alternative greenhouse gas concentration pathways: a medium-emissions scenario (SSP2--4.5), characterized by emissions stabilizing around mid-century, and a high-emissions scenario (SSP5--8.5), which assumes continued growth in emissions throughout the twenty-first century.
-To maintain consistency with the observed weather data used in estimation, daily gridded climate variables are first aggregated to the county level using population-weighted means (see Figure~\ref{fig:CMIP6-weight-grid} for the spatial variation in population estimates across grids).
-These county-level daily temperature and precipitation measures are then grouped into discrete bins.
+We use daily maximum temperature and precipitation for three periods: a historical period (2005--2014), a mid-century period (2051--2060), and a late-century period (2091--2100).
+We consider a moderate-emissions pathway, SSP2--4.5, and a high-emissions pathway, SSP5--8.5.
+To match the historical weather data used in estimation, we aggregate gridded climate variables to county-level population-weighted means and assign each county-day to the same temperature and precipitation bins used in the main analysis.
+Appendix Figure~\ref{fig:CMIP6-weight-grid} illustrates the underlying population weights at the native 25~km NEX-GDDP-CMIP6 grid resolution.